namtel-hp/roesena-app/doc/data-structure.md

 - `startDate` is an ISO string of the point in time when the event starts
 - `endDate` is an ISO string of the point in time when the event ends
 - `participants` ids of the persons that are invited to the event
-- `authorityGroup` contains the authority level you need at least to access the event
+- `authorityLevel` contains the authority level you need at least to access the event